Darter has access to two file systems:

 Network File System (NFS)

-The NFS server contains user's home directories, project directories, and software directories.
+The Network File Service (NFS) server contains user's home directories, project directories, and software directories.
 Home and project directories can be used to store frequently used items such as source code, binaries, and scripts.
-NFS is accessible from all resources.
+Both are accessible from all interactive NICS resources.
+For further information please follow this link.